Smooth quotients of principally polarized abelian varieties

 which is not in the fixed locus of $G$.
 Moreover, $K(m\Xi_{\ref{ex3}})= m^{-1}(K(\Xi_{\text{\ref{ex3}}}))$ which is not invariant by $G$ either.
 Therefore by the previous analysis it is impossible for Example (c) to appear.
 This proves (4). \end{proof}

-Note that in the case where $g_i=1$ and $\Xi_{X_i}\equiv \Xi_{1}$ of the last lemma, we have $G_i\cong S_2$ and thus we may interpret the pair $(X_i,G_i)$ as Example \ref{ex2} in dimension 1 with the polarization $\Xi_{1}$.
-In the other case we have a principally polarized copy of Example \ref{ex1} in dimension 1.
+Lemma \ref{lem reductions of Theta} tells us that the triples $(X_i,\Xi_i,G_i)$ are either Example \ref{ex1} with the polarization $\Theta_g$ or Example \ref{ex2} with the polarization $\Xi_g$.
+Indeed, the only case that ``escapes'' from this fact is when $g_i=1$ and $\Xi_{X_i}\equiv \Xi_{1}$.
+But since in this case we have $G_i\cong S_2$, we may indeed interpret the pair $(X_i,G_i)$ as Example \ref{ex2} in dimension 1 with the polarization $\Xi_{1}$.